aioseo is not installed California Escrow Agent (For Fidelity Bond Deductible) | Swiftbonds

 Now, fidelity bonds are a form of insurance that protects businesses from losses due to employee dishonesty or fraudulent acts.
 In real estate transactions, especially those involving large sums of money, fidelity bonds provide an added layer of security.
 However, like any insurance policy, fidelity bonds often come with deductibles.

-A deductible is the amount of money the insured party (in this case, the escrow agent) must pay out of pocket before the insurance coverage kicks in.
+A deductible is the amount of money the insured party (in this case, the escrow agent) must pay out of pocket before the Swiftbonds kicks in.
 For example, if a fidelity bond has a $10,000 deductible and the escrow agent suffers a loss of $20,000 due to employee fraud, the agent would need to cover the first $10,000, and the insurance company would cover the remaining $10,000.

 Click this now and we'll contact you within 24 hours!